Menu

 Welcome to the Junior’s Class Page!

-We have a mixed age class with pupils from Year 3 to Year 6, who are taught by Miss Duxbury with the help of Mrs Southern.
+We have a mixed age class with pupils from Year 3 to Year 6, who are taught by Miss Duxbury and Mrs Roberts.

 Homework